7 Employee Retention Ideas from Top Companies

-When your best workers stay with you for the long term, it strengthens overall knowledge-share and saves you money that would have been spent (several times over) on recruiting efforts for a replacement.
+When your top talent stays with you for the long term, it strengthens overall knowledge-share and saves you money that would have been spent (several times over) on recruiting efforts for new hires.

 Giving workers the freedom to name their own job is definitely a non-traditional way of approaching titles.
 But it has an arguably positive benefit.
 The Academy of Management Journal published a study of people with self-appointed job titles and concluded that allowing them this privilege could reduce emotional exhaustion for employees with big shoes to fill in stressful environments.